 This means this we still don’t fully understand the exact mechanisms and benefits that come with long-term meditation practice.

 This is the first time you can see any peloton content to be shown outside of their app.
-You can find Peloton meditation on all Delta aircrafts, except from the B-717 (they have no monitors).
+You can find Peloton meditation on all Delta aircraft, except the B-717 (they have no monitors).

-I also don’t think that peloton on delta airlines will count to your daily streaks (just saying).
+I also don’t think that peloton on delta airlines will count toward your daily streaks (just saying).

-Now, if we gonna go a step further, each theme comes with a storyline of guided instructions to achieve a sense of calm or relaxation.
+If we gonna go a step further, each of the aforementioned themes comes with a storyline of guided instructions to achieve a sense of calm or relaxation.

-Those instructions include changes in your breathing, thinking and mind-muscle connection to influence physiology either relax the body or energize the mind.
+Those instructions include changes in your breathing, thinking and mind-muscle connection to influence physiology either relaxing the body or energizing the mind.